SmartFoxServer/SFS_TicTacToe_GD4/README.md

 <img width="720" alt="matchmaking" src="https://github.com/SmartFoxServer/SFS_MatchMaking_GD4/assets/30838007/ebbdeeb0-8914-44ea-a74a-beef6f636f0b">
  </p>

-To learn more about this template and how it is configured for establishing a connection and handling basic SmartFoxServer events, go to the online documentation and tutorials linked below.
+To learn more about this template and how it is configured for establishing a connection and handling SmartFoxServer events, server externsions and turn based games, go to the online documentation and tutorials linked below.

 **SmartFoxServer Example Documentation**